spotlightpa/poor-richard/content/news/2020-03-19-SPLUNEMPLOYED19.md

 In Pennsylvania, state labor officials did not respond to questions about whether they were beefing up staffing levels to process the new claims, or how long they believed it would take to let people know about qualifying for benefits.
 Earlier in the week, the Wolf administration said it was eliminating the usual one-week waiting period to receive benefits.

-Labor officials in both states, however, urged <a href="https://www.uc.pa.gov/unemployment-benefits/file/Pages/File%20an%20Initial%20Claim.aspx" target=_blank>residents to apply online</a>, saying it will greatly speed up the process.
-Angela Delli Santi, spokesperson for the New Jersey Department of Labor &amp; Workforce Development, said Wednesday that <a href="https://myunemployment.nj.gov/before/about/howtoapply/applyonline.shtml" target=_blank>the online site</a> was back up and running after the state added “more capacity” to the system in the wake of Monday’s meltdown.
+Labor officials in both states, however, urged <a href="https://www.uc.pa.gov/unemployment-benefits/file/Pages/File%20an%20Initial%20Claim.aspx">residents to apply online</a>, saying it will greatly speed up the process.
+Angela Delli Santi, spokesperson for the New Jersey Department of Labor &amp; Workforce Development, said Wednesday that <a href="https://web.archive.org/web/20210614121823/https://www.myunemployment.nj.gov/before/about/howtoapply/applyonline.shtml">the online site</a> was back up and running after the state added “more capacity” to the system in the wake of Monday’s meltdown.

 Buccino said he set his alarm for 3 a.m.
 Tuesday to “try to beat other people to the punch" in filing online for unemployment insurance.